t1h0/smartini/README.md

 days = mon, wed, fri
 ```

 By default, `news-receiver`, `welcome`, `time` and `days` will be read as `str`, `str`, `int` and `list[str]`, respectively.
-However, those types are either wrong (in the case of `welcome`) or can be misleading depending on the input.
-That's where SmartIni's type converters come into play!
+However, your static type checker won't know that.
+Also, those types are either wrong (in the case of `welcome`) or can be misleading depending on the input.
+That's where SmartIni's type converters and type hinting come into play!

 ### Basic concept

+To type hint options, you can pass the desired type as the `typ` argument during the [`Option`](#smartinioption) initialization.
 Smartini's type conversion is based on its [`TypeConverters`](#smartinitype_convertersconverterstypeconverter).
 Each option's assigned `TypeConverter` is applied on its value with the conversion result saved separately. `TypeConverters` always return the unchanged input if they can't convert it.
 Thus, if conversion is not successful, converted value and input string are equal.

+If you pass a type hint to the `Option` and SmartIni has a matching [built-in `TypeConverter`](#built-in-typeconverters) logic, it will use that to convert the option's value accordingly.
+Otherwise, SmartIni will try to use the passed type's `__call__` (e.g. `int()`).

-By default, SmartIni assigns the [default Guess-TypeConverter](#smartinitype_convertersconvertersdefault_guess_converter) to each option.
+If no type was passed, SmartIni assigns the [default Guess-TypeConverter](#smartinitype_convertersconvertersdefault_guess_converter) to each option.
 This `TypeConverter` tries to match the value to one of the [`ConvertibleTypes`](#smartinitype_convertersconvertersconvertibletypes).
 You can change the default `TypeConverter` to one of the other [built-in `TypeConverters`](#built-in-typeconverters), to [your own `TypeConverter`](#creating-your-own-typeconverter) or disable default type conversion all along by setting the respective [parameter](#smartiniparameters) during [Schema initialization](#smartinischema).

-You can also define a specific type - and thus a specific type converter - separately for one or more options using [simple python typing](#assigning-typeconverters-via-type-hinting).
+You can also define a specific `TypeConverter` separately for one or more options, by passing it as the `type_converter` argument during `Option` initialization.
 This can be helpful to ensure each option is of correct type or if your ini differs from SmartIni's default conversion behavior.
+As soon as a `TypeConverter` is explicitly passed, it overrides any other `TypeConverter` logic.

 ### Built-in `TypeConverters`